v-iashin/CORSMAL/filling_level/README.md

 ## VGGish

-1. Extract Vggish features using `./video_features` (follow the guidelines in the folder to install the env)
+1. Run `bash ./extract.sh` to extract Vggish features using `./video_features` (follow the guidelines in the `README.md` to install the env and download the vggish model checkpoint).
+Alternativelly, use `./vggish_features` folder.
+Note, when you will extract the features the hash of some features can be different to the ones in the repo due to numerical errors (average difference is < 1e-6).
-    1. For that you will need to construct file paths. see `form_filenames.py`
 2. Install the environment in `environment.yml`
-3. Run `main.py` or `main.ipynb` (adjust the default agrs in the file or use cmd line args).
-4. Predictions are saved into `./predictions` folder for each fold, phase (train/valid/test).
+3. Run `main.ipynb` (compare the output with the cell's comments, F1: 0.755171).
+Predictions are saved into `./predictions` folder for each fold, phase (train/valid/test).
 Props for each class is also provided.

-Result: F1 (avg F1 across folds): 0.755

 ## R(2+1)D

 The procedure is quite similar to VGGish.
-Extract `R(2+1)D RGB` instead of `VGGish` features and the rest is the same
+Extract `R(2+1)D RGB` instead of `VGGish` features and the rest is the same.
+By the way, you don't need to install new environemnt as both `environment.yml` are identical.

-Result: F1 (avg F1 across folds): 0.747
+Result: F1 (avg F1 across folds): 0.747354